immjs/minitel-react/readme.md

 # Minitel React

-A (somewhat experimental!) package to render react into a minitel!
+A (somewhat experimental! also somewhat opiniated) package to render react into a minitel!

 <small>*it's silly and dumb haha dont actually use it until v4.2.0 i pledge it will be better then*<small>